FabricaIO/FabricaIO-App/README.md

 ## Installation

-Follow the [setup instructions](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#setup) here to install the app.
+Follow the [setup instructions](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#setup) to install the app.
 If you'd like to contribute as a developer, or build from source, see the instructions below.

 ## Developers